microsoft/moaw/workshops/serverless-overview/workshop.md

 }
 ```

-Copy it, and like previously add a `Parse Json` action into the Logic App and use this as a "Sample payload to generate schema" and choose the `Body` response as input:
+To help you manipulate the JSON output from speech to text add a `Parse Json` action into the Logic App and use the above as a "Sample payload to generate schema" and choose the `Body` response as input:

 ![Parse HTTP response](assets/logic-app-parse-http-response.png)

-Then add a new action, search for `Cosmos DB` and select `Create or update document (V3)`:

-Create the connection with your Cosmos Db Instance:
+Then add a new step and search for `Cosmos DB`, select `Create or update document (V3)` and set the connection with your Cosmos Db Instance.
+Select the `Access Key` authentication type and set the `primary key` you can find in the `Keys` section of your Cosmos DB account :

 ![Cosmos DB Connection](assets/cosmos-db-connection.png)

-Finally, it's time to compose the document object to insert using JSON:
+Finally, it's time to compose the document object to insert using JSON and the `dynamic content` from the previous steps.
+The document should look like this:

 ```json
 {